-Dr. George R. Ricker is the principal investigator for NASA’s Transiting Exoplanet Sky Survey (TESS) Explorer mission, which was successfully launched in April 2018.
-He is currently the Director of the Detector Laboratory and Senior Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research.
+Dr. George R. Ricker was the principal investigator for NASA’s Transiting Exoplanet Sky Survey (TESS) Explorer mission, which was successfully launched in April 2018.
+He served as the Director of the Detector Laboratory and Senior Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research.

 Dr. Ricker received his undergraduate degree from MIT in physics, an M.S. in astronomy from Yale University, and a Ph.D. in physics from MIT.
-Dr. Ricker has published more than 300 papers in astronomy, high energy astrophysics, and experimental physics.
+During his accomplished career, Dr. Ricker published more than 300 papers in astronomy, high energy astrophysics, and experimental physics.